Nucleoside-modified messenger RNA: Applications

 An important field of application are mRNA vaccines.

 Replacing uridine with pseudouridine to evade the innate immune system was pioneered by Karikó and Weissman in 2005.
+They won the 2023 Nobel Prize in Physiology or Medicine as a result of their work.

 Another milestone was achieved by demonstrating the life-saving efficacy of nucleoside modified mRNA in a mouse model of a lethal lung disease by the team of Kormann and others in 2011.

 N1-methyl-pseudouridine was used in vaccine trials against Zika, HIV-1, influenza, and Ebola in 2017–2018.

 The first authorized for use in humans were COVID-19 vaccines to address SARS-CoV-2.
 Examples of COVID-19 vaccines using modRNA include those developed by the cooperation of BioNTech/Pfizer (BNT162b2), and by Moderna (mRNA-1273).
-The zorecimeran vaccine developed by Curevac, however, uses unmodified RNA, instead relying on codon optimization to minimize the presence of uridine.
+The zorecimeran vaccine developed by Curevac, however, uses unmodified mRNA, instead relying on codon optimization to minimize the presence of uridine.
 This vaccine is less effective, however.

-Other possible uses of modRNA include the regeneration of damaged heart muscle tissue and cancer therapy.
+Other possible uses of modRNA include the regeneration of damaged heart muscle tissue, an enzyme-replacement tool and cancer therapy.